realA10001986/Time-Circuits-Display/README.md

 In order for this menu item to show up, an SD card is required.

 - Hold ENTER to invoke main menu
-- Press ENTER [or 2/8] repeatedly until "MUSIC FOLDER NUMBER" is shown
+- Press 2/8 repeatedly until "MUSIC FOLDER NUMBER" is shown
-- Hold ENTER [or press 5], "FOLDER" and a number is displayed
+- Press 5 or ENTER, "FOLDER" and a number is displayed
-- Press ENTER [or 2/8] repeatedly to cycle through the possible values.
+- Press 2/8 repeatedly to cycle through the possible values.
 The message "NOT FOUND" appears if either the folder itself or 000.mp3 in that very folder is not present.
 "PROCESSING REQUIRED" means that the TCD will prepare the folder (eg rename files) after selection; this requires a reboot.
-- Hold ENTER [or press 5] to select the value shown and exit the menu ("SAVING" is displayed briefly)
+- Press 5 or ENTER to select the value shown and exit the menu ("SAVING" is displayed briefly)

 Pressing "9" at any point cancels and quits the menu.